 Dates and Workload

 PhD programmes at the University of Glasgow typically take 3 years with an optional 4th year for writing up (5 to 6 years when done part time).
 PhD students do not typically take any courses during their time at Glasgow, rather they begin their research project on day 1.
-Students who feel they need to take topical courses before their PhD in History of Art or Archaeology (with a cultural property focus) should consider our master’s programme in Provenance and Collecting in an International Context or our online PGCert in Antiquities Trafficking and Art Crime.
+Students who feel they need to take topical courses before their PhD in History of Art, Information Studies, or Archaeology (with a cultural property focus) should consider our master’s programme in Provenance and Collecting in an International Context or our online PGCert in Antiquities Trafficking and Art Crime.

 During the course of their PhD research, students will work towards the completion of a doctoral dissertation of 70,000-100,000 words.
 The precise nature of the research and workload leading up to the thesis will vary from project to project but may involve fieldwork, work placements, archival and related research, etc.